home-assistant/developers.home-assistant/docs/api/native-app-integration/sending-data.md

 You must store this secret forever.
 There is no way to recover it via the Home Assistant UI and you should **not** ask users to investigate hidden storage files to re-enter the encryption key.
 You should create a new registration if encryption ever fails and alert the user.

 A registration may not initially support encryption due to a lack of Sodium/NaCL on the Home Assistant Core side.
 You should always strive to encrypt communications if possible.
 Therefore, we politely request that from time to time you attempt to enable encryption automatically or allow the user to manually enable encryption via a button in your app.
-That way, they can attempt to first fix whatever error is causing Sodium/NaCL to be uninstallable and then have a encrypted registration later.
+That way, they can attempt to first fix whatever error is causing Sodium/NaCL to be uninstallable and then have an encrypted registration later.
 Home Assistant Core will log exact details if Sodium/NaCL is uninstallable.

 ## Update device location